 PurpleWeather was a nice weather app for iOS, available on the App Store until August 2016.
 It featured a nice and unusual design, and a simple approach to the presentation of weather data.
 The most useful feature in PurpleWeather was the precipitation graph, which could be used to instantaneously understand whether or not it rain is expected in your area.

 PurpleWeather was one of the first weather apps for iOS to offer a totally flat design user interface, and when it came out it had a huge success for this very reason.
-It reached the first positions in the Italian App Store rankings for a few days, and was featured on the most important Apple-related websites in Italy, like Macitynet.
+It reached the first positions in the App Store of more than seven countries, and was featured on many important Apple-related websites in Italy, where I was living at that time, like Macitynet.